Mononucleosis, also called

 Mono can cause the spleen to swell.
 Severe pain in

 the upper left part of your belly may mean that your spleen has burst.
-This is
+This is an emergency.

 Your doctor will ask you